François Omam-Biyik

 François Omam-Biyik (born 21 May 1966) is a Cameroonian football manager and former player who works as assistant manager of Cameroon.

-Omam-Biyik also has French nationality.
 A forward, he was one of the most important players of the Cameroon national team in the nineties, playing at the three World Cups in 1990, 1994 and 1998.
 He played 73 international matches in total.

 Early life

 Omam-Biyik started out as a goalkeeper, and later a defender, before converting into a striker at the age of 16.

 Club career

 Omam-Biyik had success with different French clubs before moving to Marseille in the summer of 1992.
 He only played one match, and was transferred to Lens in October 1992.
 After a few years he continued his career in Mexico with Club América and Puebla F.C., with short stops in European clubs towards the late nineties.
 Omam-Biyik retired after the 1999–2000 season.

 In 1987 and 1991 he finished third in a run for an African Footballer of the Year award.

 In 2003, he played in the Adecmac amateur soccer league in Mexico City with Club Deportivo Sahara, where he scored 10 goals in the season.